 Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest ranked educational and research institution, with 28 000 students and 7000 employees.
 With its broad range of academic disciplines and internationally recognised research communities, UiO is an important contributor to society.

 Centre for Molecular Medicine Norway (NCMM) was established in 2008 and is the Norwegian node in the Nordic EMBL Partnership for Molecular Medicine.
 NCMM is a joint venture between the University of Oslo, Health Region South-East and the Research Council of Norway.
 From 2017 NCMM is merged with the Biotechnology Centre of Oslo and now has altogether 11 research groups.
 The overall objective of NCMM is to conduct cutting edge research in molecular medicine and biotechnology as well as facilitate translation of discoveries in basic medical research into clinical practice.

 We seek a highly motivated candidate with a track record of computational analysis of high-throughput genomics data.
 The candidate should be excited about applying computational tools to answer questions in systems medicine, with a focus on breast cancer.
 The ideal candidate is collaborative and creative, has strong programming skills dedicated to the analysis of large-scale genomics data, and has a strong publication record.
-Experience with analysis of large-scale genomic data sets is a requirement for this position.
+Documented experience with analysis of large-scale genomic data sets is a requirement for this position.
 Experience with genomic data integration and/or biological network analysis, cancer biology and/or gene regulation is desirable.
 A background in breast cancer research is an advantage.
-The position is open to applicants with a PhD in computational biology, bioinformatics, biostatistics, cancer genomics, network science, or related fields.
+The position is open to applicants with a PhD in cancer genomics, computational biology, bioinformatics, biostatistics, network science, or related fields.

 - Strong publication record (including 1st authorship)